Continuous-time parametrization of neural quantum states for quantum dynamics: Variational Optimization Scheme

 For $k = 0$, the time-evolution operators reduce to the identity, resulting in Kronecker deltas $\delta(\boldsymbol{x}, \boldsymbol{x}')$ and $\delta(\boldsymbol{y}, \boldsymbol{y}')$ in the local estimators.
 The probabilities are given by

 The Hilbert space dimension grows exponentially with system size.
-Therefore, we employ Monte Carlo (MC) sampling to evaluate both the local estimators and the associated probabilities for large systems.
-The gradients $\partial \mathcal{C}_k / \partial \vartheta_j$ can be computed either analytically or using automatic differentiation.
-In this work, we employ the AdamW optimizer~\cite{loshchilov2018decoupled} to update $\theta_{j,q}$.
+Therefore, we employ Monte Carlo (MC) sampling to evaluate both the local estimators and the associated probabilities for large systems. \R{To this end, we perform Markov Chain Monte Carlo (MCMC) sampling using the Metropolis-Hastings algorithm with single-spin flip proposals applied at randomly chosen sites.
+Throughout this work, we draw $N_{\text{s}} = 5000$ samples per optimization step from the probability distribution $ P_{t}(\pmb{x})$.
+To reduce autocorrelation, we save samples every $ 10 \times N $ Metropolis updates, where $ N $ is the system size.} The gradients $\partial \mathcal{C}_k / \partial \vartheta_j$ can be computed either analytically or using automatic differentiation.
+In this work, \R{we use the AdamW optimizer~\cite{loshchilov2018decoupled} with an initial learning rate of $10^{ - 3} $, weight decay $ 10^{ - 5} $, and AMSGrad enabled~\cite{pytorch}.
+The learning rate is adaptively reduced during training using the ReduceLROnPlateau scheduler with patience $400$, cooldown $40$, a decay factor of $0.5$, and a minimum learning rate of $10^{ - 6}$~\cite{pytorch}.
+This dynamic scheduling helps balance training stability and convergence.}